All Flashcards

 A sequence is a list of numbers, while a series is the sum of the numbers in a sequence.

-What is the significance of the value of in the nth Term Test?
+What is the significance of in the context of limits?